-- SMART ACADEMICS blog post no 11: How much time is needed to prepare a good scientific presentation?
+- Smart Academics Blog #11: How much time is needed to prepare a good scientific presentation?

-- SMART ACADEMICS blog post no 7: Why your next presentation matters!
+- Smart Academics Blog # 7: Why your next presentation matters!

 - Nature Editorial 2019: Being a PhD student shouldn’t be bad for your health.
 Nature 569, 307.